chrislee35/passivedns-client/README.md

 # PassiveDNS::Client

-This rubygem queries 5 major Passive DNS databases: BFK, CERTEE, DNSParse, DNSDB, and VirusTotal.
+This rubygem queries 7 major Passive DNS databases: BFK, CERTEE, DNSParse, DNSDB, VirusTotal, PassiveDNS.cn, and Mnemonic.
 Passive DNS is a technique where IP to hostname mappings are made by recording the answers of other people's queries.

 There is a tool included, pdnstool, that wraps a lot of the functionality that you would need.